 Learn More: Discover what else you will see when you visit

 Head over to Pacific Heights to take a look at the history of the SF Fire Department.
-This lovely little spot has several interesting displays and several historic engines.
+This lovely little spot has several interesting displays, several historic engines.

 My favorites here include the display on the 1906 earthquake and fire.
 In their display case, you get the chance to read some of the documents about this event and see several items burned in the fire.